 Education for family members caring for a loved one with dementia is also important.
 It’s essential to know that this lucidity in late-stage dementia may appear, making it possible for the chance to reconnect with the older adult, while recognizing that it isn’t indicative of improvement in his/her condition.

 For more dementia care resources and educational materials, reach out to JFS Care.
-We are also always here to provide specialized in-home dementia care in order to make life the best it can be for anyone with Alzheimer’s and the families who love them, through services such as:
+We are also always here to deliver senior home care in Burbank and the nearby areas with specialized in-home dementia care that helps make life the best it can be for anyone with Alzheimer’s and the families who love them, through services such as:

 - Memory-stimulating games, conversations, activities, and reminiscing

 - Specialized, compassionate assistance with the unique challenges of dementia, such as aggression, wandering, sundowning, and so much more